 - Instructions for Browser Build are in LoopDocs

-- The disadvantages of this method are that you must rebuild every 90 days (which is much easier than the initial build) and you won’t be able to customize your app.
+- The disadvantages of this method are that you must rebuild every 90 days (which is much easier than the initial build).

 For Both Build Methods

 - Go to LoopDocs Setup App for instructions on how to set up your radio-link, pump, and CGM

 - After finishing the Set up App steps, continue to the LoopDocs Operate section and review the instructions on using your App

 - Leave Loop “Open” until you have adjusted your settings with Loop making predictions and suggestions, but not automatically enacting any insulin dosing recommendations